stoplightio/spectral/docs/guides/4e-recommended.md

 extends: [[spectral:oas, all]]
 ```

-You can do this with your rulesets, and slide new rules in as not recommended for a while so that only the most interested active API designers/developers get them at first, then eventually roll them out to everyone if they are well received.
+You can do this with your rulesets, and initially set new rules as "not recommended" so that the most interested active API designers/developers use them at first.
+Then, eventually roll them out to everyone if they are well received.

 ### Disabling Rules